SolemmaLLC/ClimateStudioDocs/docs/Location.rst

 .. _Climate.OneBuilding.org: http://climate.onebuilding.org/

-**North Offset:** Be default North is along the positive y-axis.
+**North Offset:** By default, North is along the positive y-axis.
 To adjust the North direction, use the slider or manually enter an angle.

 **Show Compass:** Toggle to show the North arrow